apache/trafficcontrol/docs/source/api/deliveryservice_stats.rst

 	| startDate           | yes               | The date and time from which statistics shall be aggregated in :rfc:`3339` format (with or without sub-second precision), the number of nanoseconds since the Unix                        |
 	|                     |                   | Epoch, or in the same, proprietary format as the ``lastUpdated`` fields prevalent throughout the Traffic Ops API                                                                          |
 	+---------------------+-------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

+.. versionadded:: ATCv4
+	The ``deliveryService`` query parameter was added to this endpoint in all API versions in version 4 of :abbr:`ATC (Apache Traffic Control)`.

 .. _deliveryservice_stats-get-request-example:
 .. code-block:: http